 The mental adjustments are usually getting through the process of giving birth because not every mother went through a satisfying pregnancy, others find it traumatic.
 This can lead to fear, guilt, sadness, anger, loneliness, inadequacy, and even depression.

 Coping strategy: Mothers, you are not alone.
 You can always depend on your significant other to help you pull through your physical and mental dilemmas.
 Talk to your partner about decreasing the load by asking others for help thereby increasing your support system.
+“Staying connected within the marriage when you first have a child is really important and can be overlooked,” says John C. Friel, PhD, a licensed psychologist.
 Don’t forget to take care of your body and constantly communicate with your loved ones to gain sympathy.
 Eventually, you’ll become resilient with your situation and finally recover and adapt.

 Don’t forget about you